11 Easy Ukulele Chords For Beginners

 The easiest to start with.
 Place your third finger in A string in the 3rd fret and strum all the four strings together.
 That is it.
 Congrats! you now know to play one chord in Ukulele.

-The C Chord consists of C, E and G notes.
+The C chord consists of C, E and G notes.

 A Minor Ukulele Chord

 Another easy one finger chord and move up the curve.
-Put your second finger in the 2nd fret of the G String and strum all the four strings together that is an A Minor chord.
+Put your second finger in the 2nd fret of the G String and strum all the four ukulele strings together that is an A Minor chord.
 That is it, you are done with the second chord.

 Again why 2nd finger and not any other finger, you will learn the reason when you play the next chord – A major chord.